iloveicedgreentea/GoWatchIt/readme.md

 One use case is to mute the subs at night.
 You can use the time integration to trigger this at a certain time or with a button press.

-### Config
-The only supported way to configure this is via the web UI.
-You can dump the current config via the `/config` endpoint.

 ### Plex Authentication
 You must whitelist your server IP in "List of IP addresses and networks that are allowed without auth"

 Why?
 Plex refuses to implement client to server authentication and you must go through their auth servers.
 I may eventually implement their auth flow but it is not a priority.
+It also would mean access would expire periodically and the user would have to deal with that.

 ### Logs
 Look at the Logs view in the UI, query the `/logs` endpoint, check stdout, or read the log in `/data`